Ayomide-Israel/zero_day/0x03-shell_variables_expansions/README.md

 Created a script that counts the number of directories in the PATH.
 Created a script that lists environment variables.
 Created a script that lists all local variables and environment variables, and functions.
+Created a script that creates a new local variable.